stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

   ![Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-create-automation.png)

-  2. Next, enter in `Playbook-InvestigateApplication-From-CanaryCloudWatchAlarm` in the **Name** and past in below notes in the **Description** box.
+  2. Next, enter in `Playbook-Investigate-Application-From-Alarm` in the **Name** and past in below notes in the **Description** box.
 This is to provide descriptions on what this playbook does.
 Systems Manager supports putting in nots as markdown, so feel free to format it as needed.

   ```
   # What is does this playbook do?

-  This playbook will execute **Playbook-GatherAppResources-Canary-CloudWatchAlarm** to gather Application resources monitored by Canary.
+  This playbook will execute **Playbook-Gather-Resources** to gather Application resources monitored by Canary.

-  Then subsequently execute **Playbook-InvestigateAppResources-ELB-ECS-RDS** to Investigate the resources for issues.
+  Then subsequently execute **Playbook-Investigate-Application-Resources** to Investigate the resources for issues.

   Outputs of the investigation will be sent to SNS Topic Subscriber